Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20210927/index.md

     byline: "Adaptive social networks promote the wisdom of crowds"
 ---

-In a [Telegram post](https://t.me/CatalystCommunityAdvisors/12129) of 27th September Dor Gorbash shared an article "[Adaptive social networks promote the wisdom of crowds](https://www.pnas.org/content/117/21/11379)" published in https://www.pnas.org/ .
+In a [Telegram post](https://t.me/CatalystCommunityAdvisors/12129) of 9th July 2021 Dor Gorbash shared an article "[Adaptive social networks promote the wisdom of crowds](https://www.pnas.org/content/117/21/11379)" published in https://www.pnas.org/ .

 For me another key statement in this paper is "Studies have found that these divergent effects are moderated by placing well-informed individuals in prominent positions in the network structure".